LaunchPadLab/sweet_actions_rest/README.md

 With this structure, we essentially have three levels of abstraction:

-- Basic create logic: SweetActions::CreateActions
+- Generic create logic: SweetActions::CreateActions
 - App create logic: CreateAction
 - Resource create logic: Events::Create